dmitrybor/virtual-thread-demonstrator/README.md

 ## Test Results

-The following are the example performance test results for virtual and platform thread modes when run with describedconfiguration of the test environment.
+The following are the example performance test results for virtual and platform thread modes when run with described configuration of the test environment.
 The load scenario used to produce the results was to gradually increase load on the application under test from 10 QPS to 2800 QPS over 120 seconds.

 ### Platform Threads